finstack/slate/source/index.html.md

 }
 ```

-Returns the link to be sent to the debtor for her to sign the mandate.
+Returns the link to be sent to the payer for her to sign the mandate.
 Can only be called when the mandate is not signed yet.

 ### Parameters